JMacalinao/onvif-time/README.md

 ### Through the command line

-`python main.py` -- simple as that.
+`python3 main.py` -- simple as that.

 ### Docker Compose